MalcolmMcNeely/ProjectAgoraWiki/Features.md

 **Avatars:** Edit
 * It is required to have special guild accounts that do not require Bnet integration.
 For example, old members who want to interact with the Board concerning the annual real life guildmeet.

+#File Handling
+Users need to be able to upload images to Blob Storage either for personal access or shared spaces.